rgaiacs/numfocus-2017-grant/body.md

 one in Poland
 and
 one in the [United Kingdom](https://www.software.ac.uk/blog/2016-09-26-first-uk-software-carpentry-workshop-women-science-and-engineering).
-Haydee has worked with WiSE community around São Paulo and we will help us to reach out to this workshop target audience.
+Haydee works with WiSE community around São Paulo and we will help us to reach out our target audience.
 We are planning to
 involve the newly trained instructors in this event.